Which place is cheaper, Nashville or Columbia?

 Both Nashville and Columbia during the summer are popular places to visit.
 Also, most visitors come to Nashville for the city activities, the music scene, and the family-friendly experiences during these months.

 In July, Columbia is generally around the same temperature as Nashville.
-Temperatures in Columbia average around 82°F (28°C), and Nashville stays around 81°F (27°C).
+Daily temperatures in Columbia average around 82°F (28°C), and Nashville fluctuates around 81°F (27°C).

 In Nashville, it's very sunny this time of the year.
 It's quite sunny in Columbia.
 In the summer, Columbia often gets around the same amount of sunshine as Nashville.
 Columbia gets 293 hours of sunny skies this time of year, while Nashville receives 276 hours of full sun.